hhsieh/ulnet/README.md

 I began this project to fulfill my research need of generating testable networks based on spatial data.
 I had nodes with 2D spatial coordinates but did not know whether there was an edge between any two nodes.
 It's unfortunate that I failed to find available tools allowing me to generate as many networks as I wanted, as most of them did not have a spatial component.
 To solve this problem, I began this coding project in which the application of the fundamental matrix of Markov Chain is the spirit.

 ### Features of the product
-1. The generation of unlimited networks based on user-defined threshold distance.
+1. The application of the fundamental matrix of Markov Chain to generate as many networks as a user wishes based on user-defined threshold distance.
 2. Appropriate for networks with spatial information.
-3. Nodes within threshold distance to any plot margin, along with nodes they share the same compartments with, are removed.
-This action eliminates the bias resulting from the lack of information of nodes outside the plot.
-4. The data I use in this repo was collected in a 45-hectare plot in a neotropical coffee farm.
-Each node is an ant nest, which has its own spatial coordinates.
+3. Applied to nodes with spatial coordinates with or without spatial boundaries.

 #### The shiny app
 server.R and ui.R are essential for the production of the shiny app, which you can find at https://hhsieh.shinyapps.io/Ulnet/